imanhodjaev/imanhodjaev.com/content/coworking.md

 ![im1][]

-Everyone realize that communitcation plays significant role in out career and personal development.
+Everyone realize that communitcation plays significant role in our career and personal development.
 [CoworkingKG][] provides such a platform for us so I decided to reserve a space to work.

 ### Beginning